rr-/szurubooru/doc/API.md

 - **Description**

-    Lists siblings of given tag, e.g. tags that were used in the same posts as the given tag. `occurrences` field signifies how many times a given sibling appears with given tag.
-Results are sorted by occurrences count and the list is truncated to the first 50 elements.
+    Lists siblings of given tag, e.g. tags that were used in the same posts as the given tag. `occurrences`

+    * Field signifies how many times a given sibling appears with given tag.

+    * Results are sorted by occurrences count and the list is truncated to the first 50 elements.
 Doesn't use paging.

 ## Listing posts
 - **Request**